pashamr/Breaking-RSA/README.md

 # Breaking-RSA
 Simulates a quantum computer using qiskit and implements Shor's Algorithm to try and break RSA Encryption.
-Although, since, we are only simulating we are limited to a size of bits of RSA we can break.
+Due to the limitations of simulation, the bit size of RSA that can be broken is restricted.

 ## Shor’s Algorithm